 Registration: You must register and pay at the Welcome Center only, by noon the day before the ride.

-Additional Horse Programs – Take advantage of custom designed horse programs such as Breakfast and Dinner rides.
+Additional Horse Programs – Take advantage of custom designed horse programs such as Breakfast rides and arena riding.
 If interested, discuss the various options with the Head Wrangler or High Adventure Coordinator.
 Additional fees vary by type of program.

 For a safe, fun, and hassle-free ranch experience, take note of the following:

 - No person may bring or use any horse which is not one of the reservation’s horses.

 - Horse use is limited to registered Scouts or adult leaders and to persons on the reservation who shall be the same age or grade as the aforementioned Scouts.

 - Use of horses by any person must be in conformance with National Scout policies, including the wearing of reservation supplied helmets at all times when on horseback.